jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 }
 ```

-to complete a task we need to know which one to mark complete
+To complete a task we need to know which one to mark complete

 ```js
 const doCompleteTask = store => {